So you are interested in buying an affordable road bike?

 Rim and tire widths provide for the broadest range of variation in sizes.
 Road tire widths range from 1” to 2.2” on 26” tires.
 The common range for high-performance bikes is between 23mm and 25mm, which are just under 1 inch.

-The most common braking systems on road bikes are caliper, rim or V brakes, which are essentially the same thing.
+The most common braking systems on road bikes are alloy caliper brakes, rim or V brakes, which are essentially the same thing.
 Unlike disc brakes, which utilize calipers on a disc similar to car brakes, V brake calipers clamp on the rim of the wheel.

 Brake systems can be either hydraulic or mechanical, but hydraulic brakes are not common on road bikes.
 Braking systems on road bikes under $500 tend toward mechanically operated V brakes.